Sangram3314/basicCalculator/README.md

 # basicCalculator
-basic Calculator using Html, Css and JavaScript with ardk n light mode.
+basic Calculator using Html, Css and JavaScript with dark n light mode.